USEPA/EPA_MOVES_Model/readme.md

 ### Need help?

 Documentation on the software components of MOVES, database structure, running MOVES from the command line, tips for improving MOVES performance, and other information are available in the [\docs](docs/Readme.md) directory of this project.
-Peer-reviewed documentation on the data and algorithms used in MOVES are available in the [Onroad Technical Reports](https://www.epa.gov/moves/moves-onroad-technical-reports) and [Nonroad Technical Reports](https://www.epa.gov/moves/nonroad-technical-reports).
-On-your-own training modules are available [here](https://www.epa.gov/moves/moves-training-sessions#training).
-If you have feedback, [email the MOVES inbox](mailto:mobile@epa.gov).
+To check the status of reported issues and planned improvements, see the [MOVES GitHub Issue Tracker](https://github.com/USEPA/EPA_MOVES_Model/issues).

+Additional resources listed below are available at the MOVES website:

+* [MOVES3 Technical Guidance](https://nepis.epa.gov/Exe/ZyPDF.cgi?Dockey=P1010LY2.pdf): Guidance on appropriate input assumptions and sources of data for the use of MOVES3 in SIP development and regional emissions analyses for transportation conformity determinations in states other than California.
+It also includes guidance on developing nonroad inventories with MOVES3.
+* [Onroad Technical Reports](https://www.epa.gov/moves/moves-onroad-technical-reports) and [Nonroad Technical Reports](https://www.epa.gov/moves/nonroad-technical-reports): Access peer-reviewed documentation on the default inputs and algorithms used in MOVES
+* [MOVES Training](https://www.epa.gov/moves/moves-training-sessions#training): Contains on-your-own training modules for using MOVES
+* [MOVES FAQ](https://www.epa.gov/moves/frequent-questions-about-moves-and-related-models): Frequent asked questions about MOVES and related models

+If you have questions or feedback about MOVES, [email the MOVES inbox](mailto:mobile@epa.gov).

 ### Previous MOVES Versions